jtablesaw/tablesaw/README.md

 ```
 I hope you can see how the code reflects the intent, and how column-wise operators like _differenceInSeconds(dateTimeColumn)_, _isInQ2()_ and  _startsWith(aString)_ make data operations easy to express.
 If you see something that can be improved, let us know.

-### A work-in-progress
-__Tablesaw is moving quickly towards stability of the core functionality and APIs__.
-A production release planned for Q3 2016.
-A great deal of additional functionality will follow the initial release.